 Saving for retirement is essential.
 When you save for retirement, you are saving for your future.
-When you neglect retirement, you run the risk of not being able to take care of yourself when you are older.
+When you neglect to do so, you run the risk of not being able to take care of yourself when you are older.
 Your retirement goals should come before saving for your children’s education or going on vacation.

 - Sign up and invest in your company's 401(k).